 Preliminary information before your application

-The Coburg University of Applied Sciences organises the Campus.Design Open every year at the beginning of July, parallel to the Coburg Design Days.
+The Coburg University of Applied Sciences organises the Campus.Design Open every year in June, parallel to the Coburg Design Days.
 This is where the Faculty of Design presents itself as an open campus.
 Students of the individual study courses show their works.
 In addition, there are public lectures, workshops, lectures, guided tours through the buildings, installations and performances.
 The Chair for Digital Technologies in Heritage Conservation are also represented there and you will get an impression of the campus.

 The University of Bamberg offers part-time studies, the regulations can be found here.